hubleto/developer/book/content/pages/download-and-install.md

 # Download and install

 Use Hubleto for your projects.
-It's free and esy.
+It's free and easy.

 ## Prerequisities